-Introduces students to the basic concept of Medical-Surgical Nursing: oxygenation and perfusion, body defenses, control, mobility, coordination and regulation, digestion and elimination, reproductive and sexual disorders, physical and mental integrity, special areas, and integration of body systems.
-Students will spend clinical hours at health care facilities for the lab portion of this course.
-Prerequisite: first semester coursework
+This course builds on the concepts of Medical-Surgical Nursing introduced in LPN 130.
+The topics of body defenses, control, mobility, coordination and regulation, digestion and elimination, reproductive and sexual disorders, physical and mental integrity, special areas, and integration of body systems are discussed, as well as the effects of aging on body systems.
+Students will spend clinical hours at health care facilities for the clinical portion of this course.
+Prerequisite: first semester coursework; Corequisite: LPN 130